 Book your tickets in advance and especially during the peak tourist season as it can get very difficult to find any proper accommodation or enjoy activities given the inflow of crowds of tourists.

-The vibrant culture, the friendly locals, the beautiful surroundings and the serene nature of Kashmir is what make it so much more attractive.
+The vibrant culture, the friendly locals, the beautiful surroundings and the serene nature of Kashmir is what makes it so much more attractive.
 And in case you are wondering about your safety while visiting Kashmir, you don’t have to fret about it.
 The main tourist areas of Kashmir rarely experience any sort of violent altercations.
 Rest assured, you can be assured of your safety if you adhere to the rules and guidelines while traveling in Kashmir.
 Leave all your doubts and worries aside and book your tickets to Kashmir for your next holiday.